upmaru/memovee-tama/tmdb-movie-analytics/querying.md

 ### Movie Count by Genre Analysis

-**User Query**: "Show me the movie count breakdown by genre" or "What genres do you have and how many movies in each?" or "How many Science Fiction movies do you have?" or "How many [specific genre] movies are there?"
+**User Query**: "Show me the movie count breakdown by genre" or "What genres do you have and how many movies in each?" or "How many Science Fiction movies do you have?" or "How many [specific genre] movies are there?" or "How many Horror movies do you have?"

+**CRITICAL: For ANY genre-related count question, always use this comprehensive query that returns ALL genres with their counts.
+This provides the requested genre count plus context of all other genres.**

 ```json
 {